 - Once approved, you’re awarded a sign-up bonus on your first statement or after you meet a minimum spend in a set amount of time

-- You earn points or cash back on every purchase you make using your credit card
+- You earn points or cashback on every purchase you make using your credit card

-- You save up the points/cash back for a while until you’re ready to redeem them – if you follow my advice, it won’t take long to rack up a ton of rewards.
+- You save up the points/cashback for a while until you’re ready to redeem them – if you follow my advice, it won’t take long to rack up a ton of rewards.
 Don’t believe me?
 Between 2016 and 2017 I personally used credit card rewards to completely cover about $3500 in travel.

 Ok, so now that you know how it works, it’s time to start talking strategy.
 Stick with me, because I’m about to give you the lowdown on how to maximize your credit card rewards.